EPIC and Medicare Part D

 Eligibility for Extra Help :

-Individuals with limited income and resources who are receiving Medicare may qualify for Extra Help to lower drug costs if your annual income level is up to $17,505 if single or $23,595 if married in 2014.
-Resources (such as savings, CDs, IRAs, stocks, bonds – not your home or car) can be no more than $13,440 if single and $26,860 if married in 2014.
-If assets are higher, they may qualify for partial Extra Help.
+Individuals with limited income and resources who are receiving Medicare may qualify for Extra Help to lower drug costs.
+In 2015, those with an annual income level of up to $17,655 (single) or $23,895 (married) may qualify for full or partial Extra Help.
+Resources (such as savings, CDs, IRAs, stocks, bonds – not ones's home or car) can be no more than $13,640 (single) and $27,250 (married).
+If assets are higher, those individuals may qualify for a Medicare Savings Program.

 What are the benefits of Extra Help and EPIC?